dsupru/AirGuider/README.md

 For our prototype we used 2 iOS devices, leveraging Core Bluetooth stack for wireless communication.

-Video Demo (using an old video to show multi-device support; had to mask device ids with boxes):
+Video Demo (using an old video to show multi-device support):